Growth in solvable subgroups of GL_r(Z/pZ): Introduction

+Our main result is ultimately based on Prop.~\ref{prop:generous}, which is an improved version of a result of the second author's (\cite[Cor.
+3.2]{helfgott3}).
+This result has sometimes been called a ``sum-product result for group actions".
+This is correct in a historical sense, in that it has its roots in the sum-product theorems of the type in \cite{bkt, gk, bk}.
+At the same time, it does not use these theorems, but rather translates the underlying idea into the context of groups acting on groups: a group operation replaces the sum, while the action replaces the product.
+This is a basic theme in this paper: our solvable group must be separated into a maximal torus, which acts, and a unipotent group, which is acted upon.

-The paper is structured as follows: Section \ref{s: lemmas} establishes the necessary notation and background results from the field of arithmetic combinatorics.
-Section \ref{s: background solvable} establishes the necessary machinery needed to analyse the structure of a connected solvable linear algebraic group.
-Section \ref{s: reduction} reduces the question of proving growth for an abstract solvable subgroup of $GL_r(K)$ to the question of proving growth in a subgroup of a connected solvable linear algebraic group $G$.
-Section \ref{s: first interesting} treats the situation where the unipotent radical of $G$ is abelian; this is a base case for the ``descent'' argument that we describe in Section \ref{s: descent}.
-In Section \ref{s: proof} we prove Thm. \ref{t: main}; we also give a proof of the stronger statement in which $U_R$ is normal in $\langle A \rangle$.
+In order to apply Prop.~\ref{prop:generous} our first job is to reduce the question of proving growth for an abstract solvable subgroup of $\GL_r(K)$ to the question of proving growth in a subgroup of a connected solvable linear algebraic group $G$.
+This reduction is done in \S\ref{s: reduction}.
+Thus we can assume that $A\subseteq G(K) \leq \GL_r(K)$ where $G=UT$ with $U$ the unipotent radical of $G$ and $T$ a maximal torus of $G$.
+Our method will be to apply Prop.~\ref{prop:generous} to the natural conjugation action of $T$ on $U$.

+Our task is to show that if $A$ does not grow rapidly, then we have two subgroups $S$ and $U_R$ with the given properties.
+By choosing $G$ suitably we can take $S$ to be $G(K)$, the group $U_R$ is defined at \eqref{eq:astar}.
+Our job is to show that the group $U_R$ is contained in $A_k$ for some $k\ll_r 1$.
+In the case where $U$ is abelian this fact follows quite easily from an application of Prop.~\ref{prop:generous} (see \S\ref{s: first interesting}).
+We make use of the property that all elements of $G(K)$ act on $U(K)$ like elements of the torus.
+More precisely, for all $g\in G(K)$, there exists $t\in T(K)$ such that $gug^{-1}=tut^{-1}$ for all $u\in U(K)$.

+When $U$ is not abelian this property does not hold and we cannot apply Prop.~\ref{prop:generous} directly.
+Instead we resort to a ``descent'' argument, which we describe in \S\ref{s: descent} (this is the first point where we use the fact that our finite field has prime order).
+Roughly speaking we obtain the group $U_R$ level-by-level: writing $U=U^0>U^1>\cdots$ for the lower central series of $U$, we observe first that $G/U^1$ has an abelian unipotent radical and so we can apply Prop.~\ref{prop:generous} naively, \`a la \S\ref{s: first interesting}, to obtain the group $U_R/U^1(K)$.
+Next we consider the quotient $G/U^2$ and we seek to obtain the group $U_R/U^2(K)$.
+There are three components to this task: we must first construct a set of elements in $A_k$ which act like elements of the torus on $U(K)/U^2(K)$; we then use these elements with Prop.~\ref{prop:generous} to obtain part of $U_R/U^2(K)$; finally there are some elements of $U_R/U^2(K)$ which cannot be obtained this way, but can be obtained as commutators of elements in $U_R/U^1(K)$.

+Now we repeat this process for subsequent quotients $G/U^3$, $G/U^4$, and so on.
+Since the nilpotency rank of $U$ is bounded above by $r$ this process terminates after $r$ steps and the result follows.
+The details of the inductive argument are given in \S\ref{s: proof} where Thm.~\ref{t: main} is proved.
+In that section we also give a proof of the stronger statement in which $U_R$ is normal in $\langle A \rangle$.